ryukzak/micsecs-2022/program.md

     by Vladimir Bogatyrev, Stanislav Bogatyrev and Аnatoly Bogatyrev <span class="bdg">en</span>
 1. <!--WIP en--> [58] Multipath redundant transmission with traffic hetero-geneity in terms of the criticality of network delays \\
     by Vladimir Bogatyrev, Stanislav Bogatyrev and Anatoly Bogatyrev <span class="bdg">en</span>
+1. <!--RaD en--> [32] Difficulties in Implementing a Heavy-Tailed Distribution using the Example of the Pareto Distribution in Modeling Network Traffic \\
+    by Tatiana Tatarnikova and Oleg Kutuzov <span class="bdg">ru</span>

 ### Masterclass: Погружение в RPA-технологии